Treating gum & periodontal disease in Airdrie, AB.

 The gum disease treatment options we offer at You First Dental in Airdrie are as follows:

 - Scaling and polishing.
 This helps to remove plaque and tartar.
-Special instruments are used to remove plaque and tartar and eliminate stains and marks through polishing.
+Special instruments are used to not only remove plaque and tartar but also eliminate stains and marks through polishing.

 - Root planing.
 This is a deep cleaning method, performed beneath the gums, that helps to eliminate bacteria from the roots of the teeth.